CALL NOW

 • Spinal cord injuries: Injuries to the disc, broken bones, paralysis

-Seat Belt Injury Statistics In The U.S.
+Seat Belt Injury Statistics in the U.S.

 National research shows that most people in the United States recognize the importance of seat belts and use their restraint system, with national seat belt use at 90.4% in 2021, according to the National Highway Traffic Safety Administration (NHTSA).